rich808/ames_housing_price/README.md

 ### 1) Data Cleaning

-At start, the datasets has total of 81 features.
+At start, the dataset has total of 81 features.
 It consist of 38 quantatitve features, 40 qualitative features and 2 identification features given by its local government.
 Out of the total 81 features, not all 81 will have significant influences to the house price.
 Thus, it will be filtered to only contain important features.

 [Data Description](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt)